thesandybridge/wpdev/README.md

 ## Contributing

 Contributions are welcome.
-Please read the [CONTRIBUTING.md]("./CONTRIBUTING.md") file for guidelines on how to contribute.
+Please read the [Contributing Guidelines](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License